 The program is unique because it helps leaders tap their internal strengths to better promote peaceful resolutions to conflict.
 The methods learned are useful to professional and international peacemakers as well as anyone interested in creating a just, sustainable, multiethnic and intercultural world community.

-Reconciliation Leadership is a distinct vocation.
-Reconciliation Leaders build on their foundational mission statement to then learn a systems approach to leadership and peacebuilding by facilitating the Peacebuilding Process of Reconciliation to Develop Political Will (Peacebuilding Process).
+Reconciliation Leaders build on their unique and foundational mission statement to then learn a systems approach to leadership, trust and peacebuilding by facilitating the Peacebuilding Process of Reconciliation to Develop Political Will (Peacebuilding Process).
 In this way, they are able to empower the people most affected by a challenge to decide its resolution.
 Read the history of its implementations.

 At this important moment in our history, Reconciliation Leaders offer a compelling vision and broad worldview to groups with seemingly insurmountable challenges.
 Although they respond to crisis, they support the commitment of groups, institutions and the United Nations to cultivate healthy responses to conflict.
 They have the courage to refrain from advocating their own solutions to a problem, while eliciting solutions from the people who will live through them.